Why Can’t Antidepressants and Recovery Go Together?

 Most recovery programs cite abstinence from drugs and alcohol as the best—possibly the only—way to overcome substance use disorder (SUD).
 As a result, stigma often surrounds the use of medication to help with MDD.

-While John’s description of the prevailing attitude at 12-step meetings might be accurate, the attitude itself is based on two significant fallacies: first, that a condemnation of the use of medications is inherent to any 12-step program and second, that antidepressants alter your mood in the same way as opioids, benzodiazepines, and other addictive medications.
+While John’s description of the prevailing attitude at his 12-step meetings might be accurate, the attitude itself is based on two significant fallacies: first, that a condemnation of the use of medications is inherent to any 12-step program and second, that antidepressants alter your mood in the same way as benzodiazepines, opioids, and other addictive medications.

 Alcoholics Anonymous (AA) provides literature to warn against the attitude John found in his 12-step group.
 It reads, “Because of the difficulties that many alcoholics have with drugs, some members have taken the position that no one in AA should take any medication.
 While this position has undoubtedly prevented relapses for some, it has meant disaster for others.”